Disclaimer

 If you have made a posh kennel for the dog you want to adopt, refrain from adopting a Bernese mountain dog because this breed does not appreciate even the most comfortable places unless they keep seeing humans around.

-You may have to keep a Berner somewhere in the house where it would have frequent encounters with you and other family members.
-Bernese mountain dogs cannot bear the isolation, and they need to see the owner very frequently; otherwise, the separation anxiety starts to kick in, which leads to various behavioral problems like loud barking, chewing on stuff, or digging.
+You may have to keep a Bernese Mountain Dog somewhere in the house where it would have frequent encounters with you and other family members.
+Bernese Mountain Dogs cannot bear the isolation and need to see the owner frequently; otherwise, separation anxiety starts to kick in, leading to various behavioral problems like loud barking, chewing on stuff, or digging.

-If you stay outside for long hours due to work, make sure your dog has company, or he will go crazy, and his howling would drive the neighborhood nuts.
+If you stay outside for long hours due to work, ensure your dog has company, or he will go crazy, and his howling will drive the neighborhood nuts.

 Bernese Mountain Dogs’ Pros and Cons